microsoft/vcpkg/README.md

 After you've gotten vcpkg installed and working, you may wish to add [tab completion](#tab-completionauto-completion) to your shell.

-Finally, if you're interested in the future of vcpkg, check out the [manifest][getting-started:manifest-spec] guide!
-This is an experimental feature and will likely have bugs, so try it out and [open all the issues][contributing:submit-issue]!

 ## Quick Start: Windows

 Prerequisites: